 Because being bigger is not necessarily better.
 But being bigger and better is!

-That’s where operational excellence comes into play.
-Thus, your main business goals that focus on operations can include:
+That’s where achieving operational excellence comes into play.
+Thus, your primary business goals that focus on operations can include:

 - Increasing customer satisfaction

 - Reducing product or service quality issues

 - Streamlining essential processes